mhpatel96/GitMarkdownGuide/Github guide.md

 ![](./images/file_changed.jpg)

-The git diff command will show the differences between the file that was changed.
+The "git diff" command will show the differences between the file that was changed.

 ![](./images/git_diff.jpg)

 ### Staging status

-The git add command will now move the changed file to staging status from working.
+The "git add" command will now move the changed file to staging status from working.
 Staging is a holding place.

 ![](./images/change_to_staging.jpg)